Gersemia juliepackardae

-Gersemia juliepackardae is a species of soft coral in the family Nephtheidae.
+Gersemia juliepackardae is a species of soft coral in the family Alcyoniidae.
 It is found in the northeast Pacific Ocean, on seamounts or on the deep ocean bed.
 The coral is named in honour of Julie Packard, the executive director of the Monterey Bay Aquarium, for "her dedication to ocean stewardship and conservation, and for elevating public awareness about the ocean environment."

 Description

 Colonies of Gersemia juliepackardae have an upright main stem and are attached to the substrate by a holdfast.
 The stalk of the holotype is 88 mm tall with a width of 40 mm at the base.
 Lateral branches start just above the holdfast and are borne mostly in two opposite rows.
 Each of these lateral branches develop several secondary branchlets near the tip.
 The non-retractable polyps are tubular in shape and are mostly on the secondary branches.
 The eight tentacles on each polyp can be retracted into the polyp body.
 The polyps are about 5 mm long, the basal part being while and the tentacular part salmon pink.
 The holdfast and basal part of the stalk are white while the rest of the stalk and the branches are pink.